NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 ~~~

 There is no output to the terminal from this.
 However, R still
-captures the whole terminal output, in a file with the same basename
+captures the whole terminal output, in a file with the same base name
 as the script, but with extension `.Rout`:

 ~~~